 - Are chemicals, batteries, paints, and “work in progress” projects stored appropriately?

 - Are you overloading a wall socket?
 (Make sure your devices and the circuits powering them are appropriate for ampacity and duty cycle)

 Take a look around your workspace and start asking yourself these kinds of questions.

 When an ignition source meets a fuel source, fire results.
 Flammable items are everywhere: fuels, fabrics, solvents, cleaning and painting products, wood, paper, plastics, the list is huge.
-Eliminating all possible fuels isn’t feasible, but managing their exposure is.
+Eliminating all possible fuels isn’t feasible, but managing their exposure is (Figure B).
 Controlling how accessible fuels are to ignition sources through proper storage and ventilation is essential.
 Examining work practices with an eye towards possible heat sources and their proximity to fuels (and worse, fuel vapors,) is critical.